Fred-Reis/challenge_backEnd-04_GoStack-v2/README.md

 Some concepts of SOLID and software architecture were applied.

-## 📐 Archtecture:
+## 📐 Architecture:

 In this project, two routes were created divided into a project structure that removes all liability from the route file, such as business rules and data validation.
 A structure with models, repositories and services was used to divide the tasks.

-Folder structure:
+Folder's structure:

 ![estrutura](src/assets/readme/estrutura.png)